cantecim/dotfiles/README.md

    update           Update packages and pkg managers (brew, casks, cargo, pip3, npm, gems, macOS)
 ```

+### What is included in `dot update`?

+Runs system-wide update routines across various environments.
+It ensures all developer tools are up-to-date in a single command.

+- `brew upgrade` (packages and casks)
+- `npm update -g` (npmfile)
+- `pip3 install --upgrade` for global packages
+- `gem update`
+- `cargo install-update`
+- Runs system update hooks like `dot macos`

+Useful after long breaks or machine migrations to sync environments fast.

 ### What is included in `dot zsh`?
 Install extra zsh plugins